Conservative Party of Canada (1867): Confederation

 Macdonald became the leader of the Conservative Party and formed the first national government in 1867.
 The party brought together ultramontane Quebec Catholics, pro-tariff businessmen, United Empire Loyalists, and Orangemen.
 One major accomplishment of Macdonald's first government was the creation of the Canadian Pacific Railway which also led to the Pacific Scandal that brought down the government in 1873.

 The Liberal-Conservatives under Macdonald returned to power in 1878 by opposing the policy of free trade or reciprocity with the United States and promoting, instead, the National Policy which sought to promote business and develop industry with high tariff protectionist measures as well as settle and develop the west.

 The principal difference between the Conservatives and the Liberals in this period and well into the twentieth century was that Conservatives were in favour of imperial preference (a protectionist system in which tariffs would be levied against imports from outside the British Empire) and strong political and legal links with Britain while Liberals promoted free trade and continentalism (that is closer ties to the United States) and greater independence from Britain.

 Macdonald died in 1891 and, without his leadership, the Conservative coalition began to unravel under the pressure of sectarian tensions between Catholic French Canadians and British imperialists who tended to be anti-French and anti-Catholic.
-The government's mis-handling of the grievances that aroused the Red River Rebellion and the North-West Rebellion, and its hanging of their leader Louis Riel), and the Manitoba Schools Question exacerbated tensions within the Conservative Party and suppressed much of the support among Quebecois for the Conservative party, a problem only smoothed over by the 1980s.
+The government's mis-handling of the grievances that aroused both the Red River Rebellion and the North-West Rebellion, the hanging of the rebellion's leader Louis Riel, and the Manitoba Schools Question, all exacerbated tensions within the Conservative Party and suppressed much of the support for the Conservatives among Quebecois.

-Free trade between Canada and the U.S. was the major issue of the 1911 election.
-Wilfrid Laurier's Liberals, in favour of increased trade with the U.S., were swept from power.
+However, free trade between Canada and the U.S. became the major issue of the 1911 election.
+Wilfrid Laurier's Liberals, in favour of increased trade with the U.S., were subsequently swept from power.
 Robert Borden led a new Tory administration that emphasised a revitalised National Policy and continued strong links to Britain.
 Borden had built a base in Quebec by allying with anti-Laurier Quebec nationalists, but, in government, tensions between Quebec nationalists and English Canadian imperialists made any grand coalition untenable.